SnipyJulmy/hesso-latextemplate-lab/README.md

 A Makefile is provided so you can just use `make` to build the PDF.
 A `make clean` command will delete all the pdflatex build files exept the pdf and the `make clean_all` will delete all of them.

+By default, the option `-interaction=nonstopmode` is disabled.
+The reason is it's more pleasant to show the error while compiling the document using the command line interface (or using vim with the `:make` command !).

 ### Building using the Texmaker IDE

 Use this configuration for the quick build: